0chain/zus-example-website/Readme.md

     2. Create an allocation, create a directory and upload your assets to it
     3. Use `share` option from folder options menu to get your `authTicket`
 - `zus-js-sdk`, instructions on how to setup it up as an npm package can be found [here](https://github.com/0chain/zus-js-sdk#installation)
-- latest build of `wasm`, placed in the same dicrectory as your app's entrypoint, in most cases it would be the `public` or `dist` directory.
+- latest build of `wasm`(goSdk), placed in the same dicrectory as your app's entrypoint, in most cases it would be the `public` or `dist` directory.
 You can get the latest build of wasm from the first action on [this](https://github.com/0chain/gosdk/actions/workflows/sdk-release.yml?query=branch%3Astaging) page

 The following functions from `zus-js-sdk` are used in this transformation: